grafana/agent/docs/user/_index.md

 and alerts aren't present. `remote_write`, service discovery, and relabeling rules are included.

-The Grafana Agent has a concept of an "instance", each of which acts as its own mini Prometheus agent with its own `scrape_configs` section and `remote_write` rules.
+The Grafana Agent has a concept of an "instance" each of which acts as its own mini Prometheus agent with its own `scrape_configs` section and `remote_write` rules.
 More than one instance is useful when you want to have separate configurations that write to two different locations without